GSNN/GSNN/README.md

 # Graph Stochastic Neural Networks for Semi-supervised Learning

-Code implementation of the paper: Graph Stochastic Neural Networks for Semi-supervised Learning, which has been accepted to NeurIPS 2020.
+Code implementation of the paper: Graph Stochastic Neural Networks for Semi-supervised Learning, which has been accepted by NeurIPS 2020.

 ## Requirements
 * `python 3.6.7`